CassandraMaldonado/LLM_Healthcare/README.md

 ### Notebooks Reference

-These notebooks provide runnable workflows to explore and test the models interactively.
+The notebooks provide runnable workflows to explore and test the models interactively.
 They complement the production scripts by giving you a more hands-on way to understand and validate each training stage.

 - **LLama_13b.ipynb**